digao-dalpiaz/DzHTMLText/README.md

    - New LineHorzAlign property
    - New ParagraphSpacing property
    - Supporting spaces in tag parameters (auto trim)
+   - New AutoBreak property
+   - Supporting tag params using multiple lines
+   - Include space char automatically when using `<NBR>` tag or AutoBreak disable, in text sequence between lines

 <details>
   <summary>Click here to view the entire changelog</summary>